anovos/anovos-docs/docs/anovos-modules-overview/feature_recommender/index.md

 Argument: None

-This function lists down all the Industries that are supported in Feature Recommender package.
+This function lists down all the Industries that are supported in Feature Recommender module.

 ### list\_all\_usecase

 Argument: None

-This function lists down all the Use cases that are supported in Feature Recommender Package
+This function lists down all the Use cases that are supported in Feature Recommender module

 ### list\_all\_pair

 Argument: None

-This function lists down all the Industry/Use case pairs that are supported in Feature Recommender Package
+This function lists down all the Industry/Use case pairs that are supported in Feature Recommender module

 ### list\_usecase\_by\_industry